edwinmui/text-automater/README.md

 ## Setup
 In the config.py file, there is a variable called *PHONE_NUM*.
-Change the value to the desired iPhone phone number you wish to send messages to.
+Change the value to the desired iMessage phone number you wish to send messages to.

 In the spam.txt file, you are able to replace the current text with an desired text you wish to send via iMessage.

 ## Usage
-In terminal, navigate to the source foler and run the program with:
+In terminal, navigate to the source folder and run the program with:
 ```bash
 python3 main.py
 ```